By Jennifer Stuart

 If you do purchase a meal in Disneyland look for a discount coupon on same day merchandise purchases.

-All photos by Jennifer Stuart
+Photos by Jennifer Stuart

 Follow us on Pinterest